Data & Conclusions about GPA, MCAT Score, and Admissions Chances

 It is no secret that the med school application process can be daunting, confusing, and a little nerve-wracking.
 The good news is that the data is on your side!
 There are many ways to set your application apart—there is no cookie-cutter formula or perfect standard you need to measure yourself against.
 Taking the time to do your best in the more quantitative aspects (GPA, MCAT score) does pay off, but it’s strongly supplemented by the effort you put into the qualitative parts of your application.
 Don’t miss the med school application forest for its numerical trees—work toward being a well-rounded applicant, and it will pay off in the long run.

-Blueprint MCAT has offers admissions guidance and consulting services to aspiring medical students from experienced admissions consultants whose only goal is to help you get into the medical college or university of your dreams.
+We offers admissions guidance and consulting services to aspiring medical students from experienced admissions consultants whose only goal is to help you get into the medical college or university of your dreams.

 Search the Blog